idaholab/moose/framework/doc/content/syntax/LinearFVBCs/index.md

-Different linear finite volume kernels might use the quantities provided by these boundary conditions differently, but there are some common functionalities which are used more frequently between diffusion and advection these kernels.
+Different linear finite volume kernels might use the quantities provided by these boundary conditions differently, but there are some common functionalities which are used more frequently between diffusion and advection kernels.
 The following functions represent this common functionality:

 - `computeBoundaryValue` computes the boundary value of the field.